osama-rizk/react-custom-radio-buttons/README.md

 # react-custom-radio-buttons

-It is a reactJs component which behave like a radio button , Hey!
-Let's Make a Deal make a deal I Will be in charge of state and you will be in charge of rendering
+It is a reactJs component which behave like a radio button , So !
+Let's Make a Deal make a deal I Will be in charge of state and you will be in charge of rendering , see the Usage Below

 [![npm version](https://img.shields.io/badge/npm-v1.0.1-blue)](https://www.npmjs.com/package/react-custom-radio-buttons)